priyanga220/matific_blms/README.md

 auth_* tables from django framework for user and authentication management combined with core_userrole and core_userstat tables

-For User <-> Role assignment (Role has direct Link to auth_user through User field and Generic ForiegnKey to [User | Coach | Player] tables
+For User <-> Role assignment (User_Role has direct Link to auth_user through User field and Generic ForiegnKey to [User | Coach | Player] tables

         1. Create (add) the user from django-admin panel -> this will create the auth_user entry
-        2. Add new entry in User roles table Content-type    :   For Admin role  ->   Select "Authentication and Autherization | user" option For Coach role  ->   Select "Core | coach" option For Player role ->   Select "Core | player" option
+        2. Add new entry in User_role table Content-type    :   For Admin role  ->   Select "Authentication and Autherization | user" option For Coach role  ->   Select "Core | coach" option For Player role ->   Select "Core | player" option